-Each day many compounds are identified and this can lead to confusion on how to identify and describe them in a systematic manner.
+Each day many new compounds are identified and this can lead to confusion on how to classify, name and describe them in a systematic manner.
 A proper nomenclature can ascertain on the prefix, suffix or any other criteria to be allotted.

 The IUPAC system for the nomenclature